 The short answer is… YES!

-Although there is some debate around whether T2DM is truly “reversed” or whether terms such as “remission” would be more appropriate, there is now clear evidence that individuals who have been diagnosed with T2DM can make changes to their lifestyle that can enable their blood glucose to return to what would be considered normal.
+There is some debate around whether T2DM is truly “reversed” or whether terms such as “remission” would be more appropriate.
+There is now clear evidence that individuals who have been diagnosed with T2DM can make changes to their lifestyle that can enable their blood glucose to return to what would be considered normal.
 Practically speaking, this means they no longer have diabetes.

 What’s the problem with saying “reversed”?

 Any discussion around whether the term “reversed” should be used could be considered a bit pedantic.